albertkso/python-api-challenge/README.md

 - python manage.py migrate
 - python manage.py runserver
 ```
 Execute `python query.py` to generate the CSV file.
+Python 3.6 was used.